cklll/instagram-feed/web-spa-nextjs/README.md

 ## Web application
-This is the both web application part of the project that display the crawled data.
+This is the web application part of the project that display the crawled data.

 #### Develop
 ```bash